 When it comes to cats, there are some well-known facts, but there are also some really common myths and misconceptions surrounding cats as well.
-Some of these myths are funny or absurd, but others can be harmful to cats.
+Some of these cat myths are funny or absurd, but others can be harmful.
 We all love our cats and want the best for them, and the last thing any of us want is to accidentally do harm to our cats by choosing their care based on things we’ve heard that may or may not hold water.
 So, here are some of the most common myths and misconceptions about cats that we really need to stop believing.

 1. Myth: Cow’s Milk is Good for Cats